Cluny–La Sorbonne station: Station layout

+Platforms

+Cluny–La Sorbonne is a station with a particular configuration.
+It has two platforms separated by three tracks under an elliptical vault, a unique layout that cannot be found anywhere else on the network.
+The central track, which has no platform, is the beginning of a service connection with line 4, which connects with line 10 at the nearby Odéon station.

+The vault of the station is painted white and decorated with mosaics entitled Ailes et Flammes (Wings and Flames) by the French painter Jean René Bazaine, accompanied by the signatures, also in mosaic, of famous figures of the Latin Quarter, among them renowned writers such as Jean Racine, Molière, Jules Michelet, Victor Hugo, and Arthur Rimbaud.
+The white ceramic tiles are flat, laid horizontally and aligned with the tunnel exits and walls, the latter being vertical on their lower part and devoid of advertisements.
+Lighting is provided by light grey rectangular strips fixed at the boundary between the jambs and the vault on which the light is projected.
+The name of the station is inscribed in a pseudo-handwritten font — unusual in Paris metro stations — in red letters on white enamel plates.
+The platforms are equipped with grey benches.

+Other connections

+The station connects with RER lines B and C at Saint-Michel - Notre-Dame station.
+In addition, it is possible to reach, via this last line, the Saint-Michel station on line 4 of the metro.
+However, this indirect interconnection is not indicated by the RATP given the presence of a more direct connection with line 4 at the neighbouring Odéon station.

+The station is also served by lines 21, 27, 38, 47, 63, 75, 86, 87 and 96 of the RATP Bus Network.
+It is also served by the tourist line Tootbus Paris.
+In addition, it is served at night by lines N12, N13, N14, N15, N21, N22 and N122 of the Noctilien bus network.

 Places of interest

 The Hôtel de Cluny was once the town house of the abbots of Cluny and is now the Musée de Cluny, an important museum containing a variety of artifacts from the Middle Ages.
 The Hôtel de Cluny is partly constructed on impressive remains of Gallo-Roman baths dating from the 3rd century (known as the Thermes de Cluny) and may still be visited.

 The Collège de Sorbonne (founded in 1257) was a constituent of the University of Paris although, at least in the 20th century, the term Sorbonne has been applied to the whole of the University.
 The university was broken up in 1970 into thirteen universities.
-Three of them contain 'Sorbonne' in their names (University of Paris 1 Pantheon-Sorbonne, University of Sorbonne Nouvelle Paris 3 and Paris-Sorbonne University) and are nearby.
+Three of them contain "Sorbonne" in their names (University of Paris 1 Pantheon-Sorbonne, University of Sorbonne Nouvelle Paris 3 and Paris-Sorbonne University) and are nearby.

 The Collège de France (founded 1530), a higher research establishment, is also nearby.